Creative Nonfiction Writing Classes Online: 8 Things to Know

 And by rereading your favorite pieces like a writer—taking them apart, analyzing how they work and what makes them so engaging—you can discover how to apply the best parts of their technique to your own work.

-In another article, I’ve compared this process to learning to build a house: sure, you could probably figure it out with enough trial and error—but you’ll get a much sturdier house in much less time if you study some finished houses before you break out the saws and hammers.
+In another article (on taking online poetry classes), I’ve compared this process to learning to build a house: sure, you could probably figure it out with enough trial and error—but you’ll get a much sturdier house in much less time if you study some finished houses before you break out the saws and hammers.

 5. Your creative nonfiction classes involve workshops